Catechism Verse 841

 Line 841 of the Catholic catechism ... seems to contradict Jesus himself.
 It states that the plan of salvation includes the Moslems, because they worship the same God as the Jews and Christians. ...I live near a Mosque - every one of them has a crescent moon on top. ...Over the centuries, the Moslem cult has ascribed the virtues of the one true God on their moon God, claiming that our God was the moon god all along. ...The God of the Moslems is the Babylonian moon god.
 The God of Abraham is NOT the Babylonian moon god.
 They worship a false god and a false prophet....That line seems to claim that the Moslems are saved because of their belief in the God of Abraham.
 Jesus himself said that he is the way, the truth, and the life, that nobody comes to the Father except through him.
 He also said that anybody attempting to come to the Father another way is like a thief or a robber.
 Surely - this line is not saying that the Moslems are saved?
 That would be an abomination!
 Neither the Moslems nor the Jews could be saved solely by belief in the God of Abraham.
 They must come to a saving knowledge of Jesus Christ - or be forever separated from God.

-I guess the first question is "what is the plan of salvation?"
-I believe it is that all peoples would come to know God through our Lord and Saviour Jesus Christ.
+The first question is "what is the plan of salvation?"
+We believe it is that all peoples would come to know God through our Lord and Saviour Jesus Christ.
 (Mat 28:19) Therefore all people are part of God's plan for salvation.
 They are to be evangelized in the name of Jesus.
-I find nothing biblically incorrect about the Catechism saying we should carry that message of salvation to Muslims and include them in that plan of salvation.
+There is nothing biblically incorrect about the Catechism saying we should carry that message of salvation to Muslims and include them in that plan of salvation.

-It seems to me that verse 841 of the Catechism has brought up some questions for some Evangelicals:
+It seemsthat verse 841 of the Catechism has brought up some questions for some Evangelicals:

 Martin and Gracia Burnham were Bible believing Evangelical Christian missionaries (not Catholic) who were captured by Islam terrorists in Indonesia and held for over a year.
 This husband and wife team spent over a year living with Islam extremists.
 The wife, Gracia Burnham was rescued by Indonesian police after a year.
 She sustained a gunshot wound and the husband was shot to death in the crossfire of the battle.
 The following is an excerpt that helps get inside the Muslim mind.